Genealogy

 8750 Glarus

-Before you are going there you must ask for permission resp. reserve a desk:
+Before you go there, you must ask permission or reserve a desk:

 Lara Caetano